symbol/symbol-docs/source/api.rst

 **partialRemoved/{address}**

-The partialRemoved channel notifies when a transaction related to an address had the partial state, but is not anymore.
+The ``partialRemoved`` channel notifies subscribed clients when a transaction related to the given address exits the partial state.
-The messages returned contain the transactions hashes.
+Each returned message contains a removed partial transaction hash.

-Possible scenarios when this channel notifies are: the transaction now is unconfirmed, or the deadline has been reached, and it was not included in a block.
+Possible scenarios when this message is emitted are: all required cosignatures were received and the transaction is now unconfirmed, or the deadline was reached and the transaction was not included in a block.

 *Request body*